Minimum Stories

 BERNARDO, on the trail of his grandfather

-He is a city boy, from the north, in an area of Argentina where the seasons still cadence the rhythm of the days and where hot, humid summers force rest along the beaches of the Rio de la Plata.
+He is a city boy, from the north, in an area of Argentina where the seasons still cadence the rhythm of the days and where hot humid summers compel rest along the beaches of the Rio de la Plata.

-Bernardo is 24 years old and has been spending his summers on an estancia in Parque Los Glaciares, in the foothills of the Andes, since his early 20s.
-Bernardo is not a huacho –his grandfather was– but perhaps for the sake of research and travel, he decided to retrace his family history by going back to live and work where it all began; because there is no future for the man who ignores his past and getting closer to the edge of the world allows you to get down to the bottom of yourself.
+Bernardo is 24 years old and has been spending his summers on an estancia in Parque Los Glaciares, in the foothills of the Andes, since his early twenties.
+Bernardo is not a huacho-his grandfather was-but perhaps for the sake of research and travel, he decided to retrace his family’s history by returning to live and work where it all began; because there is no future for the man who ignores his past, and getting closer to the edge of the world allows him to descend to the bottom of himself.

 Patagonian sheep are valuable for their hot and durable fleece.
 Shearing is still done by hand, using giant scissors.
 Electric razors, which are faster and more practical, tend to scare away the sheep unaccustomed to loud noise.
 Hand shearing, the gauchos’ task, becomes an art passed down through the ages.